Applethal/Blackjack/README.md

 # Blackjack
-Blackjack decision making assistant
+Blackjack decision making assistant.
+Casinos shall hate you starting from today!
 <details>
   <summary>Click me for the a report on how things went when making this program</summary>

   ## 07/02/2023

 Hello, a weekend ago I had some blackjack runs with a friend.
 Blackjack is the least luck based casino game I ever could play, as the consequences of your skills influence the output more than the luck factor.
 Because I noticed a pattern in my decision making, and because a person that I care about wanted to try blackjack out; I decided to make this python code that would assist anyone, including myself in the future in case I forget the rules,